syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 spec:
   # ...
   workflows:
-    # lifecycle hook for resource requests
+    # lifecycle hook for Resources
-    grapefruit:
+    resource:
-      # lifecycle hook for creates/updates of resource requests
+      # lifecycle hook for creates/updates/ongoing reconciliation of Resources
-      gummybear:
+      configure:
       - # Pipeline definition
 ```

-To define the pipeline, promise writers can use any technology they want (i.e.
+To define a Workflow, promise writers can use any technology they want (i.e.
 Tekton, plain Pods, etc).
-Kratix provide a handy `kind` to make the process of
+Kratix provide a basic `kind` to make the process of writing Workflows simpler.
-writing pipelines simpler.

 ## Kratix Pipelines